vasanthsathya/omnia/docs/source/Telemetry/index.rst

         * **hostname**: The hostname of the cluster node.
         * **time**: The timestamp at which the metric was polled from the cluster node.

-    The below image shows a sample of **iDRAC telemetry data in Grafana**
+    The below image shows a sample of **iDRAC telemetry data in Grafana**:

     .. image:: ../images/idractelemetry.png
         :width: 600px